Key takeaways

 Anomaly detection

-Rules catch the obvious, anomaly detection bookkeeping finds the unusual.
-The AI learns that rent is ₹45,000 on the 5th, subscriptions renew quarterly, and payments happen on weekdays, then it flags a cluster of large Sunday payments, an office expense spike during remote work, or a new vendor with a big payout.
+Rules catch the obvious.
+Anomaly detection in bookkeeping finds the unusual.
+The AI learns that rent is ₹45,000 on the 5th, subscriptions renew quarterly, and payments happen on weekdays.
+Then it flags a cluster of large Sunday payments, an office expense spike during remote work, or a new vendor with a big payout.

 Audit trail verification